USERRA LAW, RIGHTS & REGULATIONS

 USERRA protects military service members in a number of ways: It ensures they’re reemployed after returning from duty, prevents career disadvantages linked to the military, and forbids employment discrimination based on their service.
 (USERRA stands for the Uniformed Services Employment and Reemployment Rights Act of 1994.)

-Whether a member leaves a job by choice or involuntarily, USERRA ensures job security when they return.
+Whether a member leaves a job by choice or involuntarily, USERRA ensures job security when they return and protects from anti-military bias on part of the employer.

 Under USERRA, it is also illegal for an employer to discriminate against current, past, or future service members when it comes to being hired.
 Also forbidden is discrimination against service member employees regarding promotion, benefits, or other workplace advantages.